 What it lacks in speed it more than makes up for in the design.
 Weighing 5.5 pounds, it is one of the lightest crossbows.
 The Realtree Xtra camo that is applied all over the crossbow is another plus in regards to its design.

 Excalibur invested a lot in this crossbow’s safety features.
-The feather lite skeletonized stock has finger guards.
+The feather-lite skeletonized stock has finger guards.
 There is also a rope cocking device included that helps in cocking.
-And with 200-pound draw weight, this cocking aid is necessary.
+And with a 200-pound draw weight, this cocking aid is necessary.